 Examples of Evergreen Content

-A good example of an evergreen content for a website are the page or pages that describe what the website or organization is all about.
+A good example of evergreen content for a website is the page or pages that describe what the website or organization is all about.
 The most common would be the About Page which talks about the background of the organization, what their goals are, and why visitors should care.